FG-AI4H/Documentation/AI4H-Assessment-Platform.md

 | Reporting Package (RP) | A unified structure to communicate and report the properties, features, intended use and limitations of health AIs  helps connect different stakeholders. | A customizable reporting interface in which results of the EP component are presented | Manufacturers, notified regulatory bodies, health AI users (doctors, patients), health AI vendors |

+# Contributing
+The AI4H Assessment Platform is released under the non-restrictive Apache 2.0 license, and follows a very standard development process, using tracker for issues and merging pull requests into master.
+If you want to contribute even something trivial please do not hesitate, but follow the guidelines below.

+## Join the core team
+If you want to join the core team please send an email to [ml@mllab.ai](mailto:ml@mllab.ai) expressing your interest in joining a specific component development.

+## FG-AI4H Resources
+More information about the Focus Group can be found [here](https://www.itu.int/en/ITU-T/focusgroups/ai4h/Pages/default.aspx).